Falmouth, Massachusetts: Sports and recreation

 Falmouth is home to the Falmouth Commodores, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
 The team plays at Arnie Allen Diamond at Guv Fuller Field, and has featured dozens of players who went on to careers in Major League Baseball, such as Tino Martinez, Darin Erstad, and Jacoby Ellsbury.

 Falmouth is the home of its namesake Falmouth Road Race, an annual race started in 1973 that draws over 10,000 runners from all over the world.
 The race runs 7 mi from the village of Woods Hole to Falmouth Heights Beach in downtown Falmouth.

 Arts and entertainment

 Falmouth is home to a vibrant theatre community.
 The College Light Opera Company has performed at the Highfield Theatre every summer since 1969.
 Other institutions include the Falmouth Theatre Guild and the Cape Cod Theatre Project.

 In addition to theatre, there is the Cape Cod Conservatory and the Falmouth Arts Guild.

+Falmouth holds a yearly Christmas parade in the month of December that runs along Main Street in downtown Falmouth.

+At the end of July, the Woods Hole Film Festival showcases local and international films in a week long event.
+Established in 1991, it is the oldest independent film festival on Cape Cod.